 Please tell us about your interview?

 The SSB interview was the trickiest and the most difficult interview I have ever faced, simply because it is designed to test your reactions under pressure, to poke you, provoke you and delve deeply into your psyche.
 The interview was on my birthday, and I don’t think I have ever had a scarier birthday!
 And yet, it was also fun.
-I mean, how often do you get to talk about yourself endlessly? :p The interviewing officer asks 15-20 questions in one go, and once he is done, you start answering, depending upon the questions you manage to remember.
-This cycle is repeated 3-4 times.
+I mean, how often do you get to talk about yourself endlessly?
+The interviewing officer asks fifteen to twenty questions in one go, and once he is done, you start answering, depending upon the questions you manage to remember.
+This cycle is repeated three to four times.
 My interview lasted for around 40 minutes, and I was dazed by the end of it.
 (Going into more detail here doesn’t make sense because then it’s going to be a never-ending post.)